adthul/portfolio/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.
+Andy Thul's Portfolio

+This is a basic Rails app that displays a homepage with a brief description of of myself. if you would like to use it feel free to submit a "git pull" request.

 ![alt tag](https://raw2.github.com/adthul/portfolio/master/public/images/Screenshots/screenshot_homepage.png)

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.0.0p247

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+To run, input these into your command line from the Portfolio directory:

+"bundle install" to include all necessary gems.

-* How to run the test suite
+"rake" to run basic tests checking the contents of the homepage.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
+"rails s" to start a local server.

+you can then view the page by typing "localhost:3000" into your browser.
 <tt>rake doc:app</tt>.